Alemato/Banking-Micro-SOA-System/README.md

 - ATM Management:

     - ATM Creation: Configuration and management of ATM devices.
-    - ATM Transactions: Saving and tracking operations conducted through ATMs.
+  - ATM Transactions: Recording and tracking of operations performed through ATMs.

 - Loan Management:

-    - Loan Opening/Closure: Procedures for the entire loan lifecycle, from request to closure.
+    - Loan Opening/Closing: Procedures for the entire loan lifecycle, from request to closure.

 - Transaction Execution: